 A ministry of the public proclamation of the Scriptures, lectors are trained to read the Scriptures as a part of The Liturgy of the Word during Mass and other special or seasonal liturgical services planned for the parish.
 Contact Mike Wigand 487.0782

 We have two programs offered to the teens of St. Francis.
-ROCK is a junior high program for 7th & 8th grade students and LIFE TEEN is for all high school teens.
+EDGE is a junior high program for 7th & 8th grade students and LIFE TEEN is for all high school teens.

 To learn more ways to be a part of youth ministry at St. Francis contact our youth minister: email@example.com